 Simply put, you need a good wifi connection when you travel.
 Not having one at all times is inconvenient and keeps you from doing research, checking email, and posting on social media.
 Without it, we wouldn’t have been able to book Grab rides in Saigon.

 You can get a steady wifi connection by purchasing a sim card or renting a pocket wifi device.
-We prefer the latter so we rented a 3G pocket wifi device through Klook.
-But if you’d rather get a 3G/4G sim card, then you can either pick it up at Tan Son Nhat International Airport or have it delivered to your hotel.
+We prefer the latter so we rented a 4G pocket wifi device through Klook.
+But if you’d rather get a sim card, then you can either pick it up at Tan Son Nhat International Airport or have it delivered to your hotel.
 Another option is to get an eSIM.

 Motorbike traffic in Saigon is crazy.
 It’s a continuous stream of two-wheeled vehicles flowing through the streets like schools of fish.
 If you’re the least bit hesitant, then you’ll never get off the sidewalk.